 Firstly, innovative capabilities are believed to be if not the only, the main competitive tool on which the performance of a Small and Medium Scale Enterprise (SME) rides.
 Many scholars believe that a firm's performance in a competitive environment will be incomplete if it refuses to constantly embark on innovative ways of doing business.
 That is to say that, performance of SMEs largely depend on innovative capabilities.
 The study sought to ascertain the real impact of innovative capabilities on performance.
 It was establish from the study that performance of SMEs can partly be attributed to the innovative capabilities of that firm.
-However there is a moderate relationship connecting innovative capabilities have various dimensions; product innovation, process innovation, organization innovation and market innovation, from which a company can chose from or combine depending on the business situation at hand.
+However there is a moderate relationship connecting innovative capabilities and SME firm's performance in the Kumasi Metropolis of Ghana.
+Innovative capabilities have various dimensions; product innovation, process innovation, organization innovation and market innovation, from which a company can chose from or combine depending on the business situation at hand.
 The researcher also revealed from the study that, among the innovative capability dimensions, innovations that centres on product development or improvement impacts performance the most.